shadow81627/daim/content/blog/build-a-static-site-blog.md

 ---
-title: How to build a static site blog?
+name: How to build a static site blog?
 date: 2020-09-22T08:09:37.548Z
 description: Have you ever tried to set up a personal blog?
 image: '/img/blog.jpg'